 One of the worst things that can happen to you online is getting your Google account hacked.
 Owing to the fact that all your Google services – Gmail, YouTube, Google Plus, Adsense and more – are connected to the Google account, hacking of one account means hacking of all the services.
-Not only can the hacker read your emails, he or she can send emails from your Gmail account – risking your reputation and harming your dignity.
+Not only can the hacker read your emails, but he or she can also send emails from your Gmail account – risking your reputation and harming your dignity.
 Or even worse, it can be a case of identity theft.
 So what to do if Google account is hacked?

-This article talks about steps to take when Google account is hacked and how to recover from the losses arising out of the episode.
+This article talks about steps to take when the Google account is hacked and how to recover from the losses arising out of the episode.

 Google Account Is Hacked